CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * by checking the completeness and correctness of the transmitted data,
 * by checking the identity of the server and
 * optional by checking the identity of the client side.
 At the beginning of a new communication connection secured with SSL / TLS, a so-called handshake takes place between client and server.
-Here, the client and server communicate via the cryptographic algorithms used for key exchange, encryption and integrity assurance.
+Here, client and server communicate via the cryptographic algorithms used for key exchange, encryption and integrity assurance.
 In addition, client and server agree on the SSL version being used.
 In addition, the server sends its X.509 certificate to the client.
-Optionally, the client can also send the server its X.509 certificate if requested by the server.
+Optionally, the client can also submit the X.509 certificate to the server if requested by the server.
 Using an asymmetric encryption method, a symmetric key is then securely exchanged.
 For the encryption of the actual data transmission, a symmetrical method is now used, because this allows large amounts of data to be encrypted faster.
 For each transaction, a different symmetric key is negotiated as the session key, which then encrypts the connection.

 For example, a user can recognize web pages that enable SSL / TLS-secured data transfer because the Internet address is extended by an "s" (https: // www ...).
 In addition, such websites are also marked with most popular browsers, for example, by a displayed icon (key, padlock, etc.) or by a color tag of the Internet address.

 The use of SSL / TLS is not limited to HTTP clients and servers.
 Even protocols such as SMTP, FTP, IMAP or LDAP can be cryptographically secured by SSL / TLS, but this requires that the respective clients and servers support this security function.
 SSL / TLS consists of two layers.
 The SSL / TLS handshake protocol works on the upper layer.
-This serves the client and the server to authenticate each other and negotiate a key and encryption algorithm for subsequent traffic.
+This serves the client and the server to authenticate each other and to negotiate a key and encryption algorithm for subsequent traffic.
 The lower layer, the SSL / TLS Record Protocol, which forms the interface to the TCP layer, encrypts and decrypts the actual traffic.
 Since SSL / TLS is based on the socket interface for accessing TCP and replaces it with a security-enhanced version, it can also be used for other services.

 ** version number **